 Law librarians like Kelly are working to fill the gap between the need for legal services and the lack of access to attorneys, particularly in rural communities like those surrounding Albany in deep South Georgia, according to Michael Monahan, pro bono director for Georgia Legal Services.

 Rural communities are hit especially hard by a lack of access to legal assistance, and it seems Kelly’s library in Albany gets visits from neighboring Georgia counties.
 In addition, the article points out that the local legal aid organizations were already overloaded with cases, so the rejected would-be clients flock to the law library for free help and resources.

 My plan is to try and speak with Kelly to see if this need has increased, decreased, or remained stable throughout the years since this article was written.
-It would also be interesting to find out whether any tools or resources have been developed to ease Kelly’s workload (the article notes that, like many county employees, she has not received a raise since she started working for the law library).
-Unfortunately, it sounds like legal aid lawyers aren’t the only underpaid and overworked law grads.
+It would also be interesting to find out whether any tools or resources have been developed to ease Kelly’s workload, especially since the article notes that, like many other county employees, she has not received a raise since she started working for the law library.